fire337/fire337.github.io/_posts/2026-07-30-highlevel-vlm.md

 General Visual VQA data refers to the generic data required for VLM fine-tuning, such as caption, grounding, and OCR.
 This category of data helps maintain the pre-trained checkpoint's visual understanding capability and prevents catastrophic forgetting during subsequent VLM fine-tuning.

 This data is available in sufficient volume; at training time we only need to sample 10%–20% of the total training set.
-Currently we are using Cambrian737k.
+Currently we are using Cambrian737k or Finevision.

 #### Embodied Reasoning VQA